 Quality contents include high-quality photos, and useful information in Chinese.
 For example, about the ski resort: where is it? how much does it cost?
 What itinerary to take? etc.

 CroisiEurope contacted GMA for helping them to increase their visibility among Chinese consumers

 CroisiEurope has pioneered river cruising on the most beautiful waterways in Europe and is Europe’s largest and most experienced river cruise line.
 They are now targeting Chinese travelers.

 After you catch their attention, you need to build an active online community to keep consumers’ interest.
 There are a lot of platforms for netizens to interact and discuss in China like Zhihu, Douban, and even Xiaohongshu because the Chinese use to do a lot of research before their trip or before their purchase.
 By the way, travel is a very popular topic.
 Many apps and forums such as QuNaer or Xiecheng provide people with advice and reviews.

 Leverage KOLs in China

 On Weibo, the main blogging platform in China, you can also work with KOLs to promote your activity.
-Key Opinion Leaders are Chinese influencers, having a huge base of followers and who are very active on Chinese social media platforms.
-They lead a lot their fan’s taste by sharing with them with their attitude and their lifestyle.
+Key Opinion Leaders are Chinese influencers, who have a huge base of followers and who are very active on Chinese social media platforms.
+They lead a lot of their fan’s tastes by sharing with them their attitude and their lifestyle.